How to discover suspicious apps that use multiple dangerous permissions?

 The complete solution

-Open Revo Permission Manager, and tap the “PERMISSION VIEWER” button in the bottom left corner (you can also find it in the main menu).
+Open Revo Permission Analyzer, and tap the “PERMISSION VIEWER” button in the bottom left corner (you can also find it in the main menu).

 That will bring up an empty page with all permission categories at the top.